 Requirements:

-- Goals: Statement that describes the applicant's intent for applying to your program of choice.
+• Goals Statement: One-page essay that describes the applicant's intent for applying to the MAT program.

 Deadlines: